 We then kept turning the oven every 15 minutes to make sure the vegies cooked evenly.
 We even warmed up a tin of corn.
 This can be done by popping the lid open on the can and just sitting it in the coals near the fire.
 Do make sure that you open the tin a little first otherwise it is likely to explode as it heats.
 I then made some gravy and dinner was ready to be served!

 I must say the finished product was just fantastic.
-I don’t think I had ever enjoyed a meal so much.
+I don’t think I have ever enjoyed a meal so much.
 The lamb was tender, juicy and full of flavour and the vegies were perfectly cooked.
 Went down a treat with a nice glass of Shiraz Malbec to go with it.
 It must have been good because there was absolutely nothing left but the bones!